Gender Incongruence Nonsense

 This appears to have been written, again, by Dr Absurd.
 Feeling and knowing are self-contradictory.
 If someone knows he or she has a certain gender identity, whatever that is, they don’t need to be asked what they feel this identity is as well.
 In any case, this is a loaded question because the answers are suggested, as follows: ‘definitely a boy’, ‘mainly a boy’, ‘in the middle’, ‘definitely a girl’, ‘mainly a girl’, ‘neither a boy or girl’, ‘not sure’, and ‘none of the above’.
 How can someone know, for example, that they’re mainly a boy?
 And by the way, Dr Absurd, if you were to ask me what my gender identity is, the question wouldn’t make sense.
 I’m a man; I don’t have a gender identity.

 Finally, we’re informed that: ‘Longer-term follow-up is scientifically important due to the often life-long nature of gender incongruence.’
-This is where it all falls down.
 If it’s not just important, mind you, but scientifically (!) important, to do longer-term follow-up, when are they going to stop?
 They’ll have to follow-up the study subjects for the rest of their lives.

 Text © Gabriel Symonds